Zach McKinstry Preview, Player Props: Tigers vs. Yankees

 Zach McKinstry At The Plate

-- McKinstry is batting .243 with 18 doubles, four triples, eight home runs and 38 walks.
+- McKinstry is hitting .240 with 18 doubles, four triples, eight home runs and 38 walks.

-- In 61.5% of his 122 games this season, McKinstry has picked up at least one hit.
-He's also had 16 multi-hit games.
+- McKinstry has picked up a hit in 75 of 123 games this season, with multiple hits 16 times.

-- In 23 games this year (18.9%), McKinstry has picked up an RBI, and in six of those games (4.9%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- McKinstry has driven home a run in 23 games this year (18.7%), including more than one RBI in 4.9% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 46 of 122 games this season, and more than once 4 times.
+- He has scored in 46 of 123 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.